 Instructions to TGah Editor: Change the paragaraph below as follows:

 When dot11S1GOptionImplemented is true, the Partial Virtual Bitmap field is constructed with one or more Encoded Block subfields if at least one bit in the traffic indication virtual bitmap is equal(#1185) to 1 as shown in Figure 8-122c (Partial Virtual Bitmap field).
 The Encoded Block subfield consists of the Block Control subfield, the Block Offset subfield, and the Encoded Block Information subfield as shown in Figure 8-122d (Encoded Block subfield).
+When dot11MultipleBSSIDActivated is true, the Partial Virtual Bitmap field contains zero or more Encoded Block subfields that contain BSS AIDs.

 8.2.4.1.8 More Data field